javisar/ONI-Modloader-Mods/README.md

 * AlternateOrdersMod: The Fabricators and Refineries will alternate between infinity orders.
 Made by [@javisar](https://github.com/javisar).
 * BuildableAETNMod: Makes the AETN buildable and researchable.
 20k Refined Metal.
 There is no preprint sprite.
 Made by [@javisar](https://github.com/javisar).
 * CameraControllerMod: Enable further zoom-outs in play and dev mode (taken from [@Moonkis](https://github.com/Moonkis) Onion patcher, adapted by [@Killface1980](https://github.com/Killface1980)).
-* CritterNumberSensor: Sensor for the critter number in a room (thanks to R9MX4 from Klei forum)
 * CustomWorldMod: Enables the player to use custom world sizes.
 (Made by [@Moonkis](https://github.com/Moonkis), remade by [@Killface1980](https://github.com/Killface1980))
 * FastModeMod: Duplicants will build and dig very fast.
 Made by [@javisar](https://github.com/javisar).
 * FluidWarpMod: Teleports liquids and gases between places.
 Made by [@javisar](https://github.com/javisar).